Arthur Marder

-Arthur Jacob Marder (8 March 1910 – 25 December 1980) was an American historian specializing in British naval history in the period 1880–1945.
+Arthur Jacob Marder (March 8, 1910 – December 25, 1980) was an American historian specializing in British naval history in the period 1880–1945.

 Early life and education

 Born and raised in Boston, Massachusetts, Arthur Marder was the son of Maxwell J. Marder and Ida Greenstein.
 He attended Harvard University, where he obtained his bachelor's degree in 1931, his master's degree in 1934, and his Ph.D. in 1936 with a study of British naval policy 1880–1905.

 Career

 Marder began his teaching career as an assistant professor of history at the University of Oregon in 1936–38.
 In 1939, he returned to Harvard in 1939-41 as a research associate at the Bureau of International Research and Radcliffe College.
 In 1941–42, he was a research analyst in the Office of Strategic Services, before becoming an associate professor of history at Hamilton College in 1943–44.

-In 1944, he was appointed associate professor at the University of Hawaii, where he remained for twenty years, becoming a full professor in 1951, then senior professor in 1958.
+In 1944, he was appointed associate professor at the University of Hawaiʻi, where he remained for twenty years, becoming a full professor in 1951, then senior professor in 1958.
 In 1964, he was appointed professor of history at the University of California, Irvine, remaining there until he retired as professor emeritus in 1977.

 He was visiting lecturer at Harvard University in 1949–50; George Eastman Professor at Oxford University and fellow of Balliol College, Oxford, in 1969–70.